Birthstones? Know What Your Birthstones Means.By Gemone Diamonds

 October’s opal symbolizes innocence and hope, with repeating patterns producing its renowned radiance.
 Derived from the Latin opalus, or stone.
 Most of the opals are white but can be black or transparent with flecks of color.

-November’s topaz symbolizes faithfulness, consistency, and friendship, and is thought to have healing properties to help breathing disorders.
+November’s topaz symbolizes faithfulness, consistency, and friendship, and is thought to have healing properties to help to breathing disorders.
 Found in an array of colors, the prized Imperial Topaz is orange with pink undertones.

 December’s blue topaz symbolizes wealth, strength, protection from harm, psychic sensitivity and connection to the spirit world.
 So its use by many ancient cultures as a protection amulet.
 Also known for its healing properties, blue topaz takes on the properties of its wearer.